maxmelnick/max-README/README.md

 * Firefight
 * Other.
 Please let me know how else I can help.

-## how you can help me / basic expectations
+## How you can help me / basic expectations

 * Do amazing work.
 This is the expectation.
 Let me know if there is something preventing you from accomplishing this.
 * Come with solutions.
 Don’t just come with problems. come with possible solutions and a perspective on which you recommend and why.